earentir/cmsmgmt/README.md

 # cmsum
-CMS User Management
+CMS Management
-A tool to do a query and return the users for the CMS in the current path
+A tool to manage CMS in the current path
 Supports:
 - Wordpress
 - Joomla